Behnam-sn/Castle-Docusaurus/docs/algorithms/problem-solving-techniques/two-pointer-technique.md

 ## What is The Two Pointer Technique?

-The two-pointer technique is a pattern,
-Where two pointers iterate over the data structure,
-In tandem or separately until they satisfy a certain condition.

-This pattern is extremely useful when dealing with linear data structures such as **arrays**, **linked lists**, or **strings**.

 Two pointer problems are among the most common types you will encounter during coding interviews.

+This technique involves using two pointers,
+Which move through linear data structures,
+Such as arrays, linked lists, or strings,
-This technique involves using two pointers which move through the array or list in a synchronized or independent manner to solve a problem.
+In a synchronized or independent manner to solve a problem.

-The two pointer technique is a flexible and versatile strategy that can be applied to various scenarios, such as finding pairs in a sorted array, checking for a palindrome, or finding a cycle in a linked list.

-Two-pointer algorithms generally rely on pointer manipulation (in this context a “pointer” is just an index in an array or similar linear data structure and does not refer to memory addresses of objects like pointers in C-based contexts do).

-## Two Pointer Types
+## What are Types of Two Pointer Usage?

-### Polynomial Pointers (for brute force combinations)
+### Polynomial Pointers

 This pointer variety is generally considered the least beneficial,
-As it often necessitates the use of nested loops.
+As it often necessitates the use of nested loops and for brute force combinations.

 In this setup, each pointer travels independently across each index of the input.

-This pattern typically results in a polynomial (commonly quadratic – O(N^2))time complexity,
+This pattern typically results in a polynomial (commonly quadratic – O(N^2)) time complexity,
 Due to the fact that it computes all potential combinations of two pointers within a single linear input.

 The bubble sort algorithm exemplifies this kind of pointer usage.